 When to fast

 Since you are likely to chill easily, it’s preferable to pick a warm season — late spring to early autumn are usually warm enough.
 While I don’t recommend fasting in winter — unless you’re sick — some people do.
 Warm simple miso soups and saunas are the order of the day.
-Why not hibernate and keep warm as the animals do?

 What to have